 Electric co-ops are a foundation in their communities.
 As members, you can make a difference by supporting issues like rural infrastructure, farm policy and the need to maintain access to affordable, reliable electricity.

 The National Rural Electric Cooperative Association will continue the successful Co-ops Vote program, which is a nonpartisan initiative meant to ensure that members are registered to vote and go to the polls.
 By participating in the Co-ops Vote program in 2018, cooperative members will continue to send a resounding message that all candidates need to put rural America’s concerns front and center.
 Everyone, regardless of their political beliefs, should join America’s electric cooperatives in this national effort.
 Let’s continue to stand up for the priorities of the rural electric cooperative community — it’s more important now than ever.
-To learn more about this initiative, visit www.vote.coop.
+To learn more about this initiative, visit the Co-ops Vote website.

 To vote in the general election on Nov.
 6, you must be registered with the state by Oct.
 9.

 You may register or update your voter registration information online at the Register to Vote Florida website.